Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Introduction

+This $1/e$ rule is therefore not a universal consequence of the general assumptions.
+Willemson constructs admissible security-breach functions satisfying Gordon and Loeb's original smoothness conditions for which optimal investment approaches $vL/2$.
+He obtains optima arbitrarily close to the full expected loss $vL$ only after relaxing the requirement that the second derivative be continuous \cite{willemson2006on}.
+The unconditional result under the original general assumptions is the weaker bound $z^{*}<vL$.

-Directly mapping CTI into the GL framework would treat it as that single control, implying the same $37\,\%$ upper bound.
-In practice, CTI exerts leverage along multiple dimensions: it can lower the probability that an intrusion remains undetected, shorten attacker dwell time, thereby reducing the conditional loss given breach, and increase the attacker’s cost structure.
+However, applying traditional models like GL to CTI reveals a fundamental category error.
+GL is designed to evaluate independent technical controls.
+CTI, conversely, is an informational asset.
+CTI does not stop a breach on its own; rather, it acts as a force multiplier that optimizes the efficacy of secondary controls (e.g., firewalls, EDR, and human analysts).
+In practice, CTI influences risk outcomes along multiple dimensions: it can lower the probability that an intrusion remains undetected, shorten attacker dwell time, thereby reducing the conditional loss given breach, and increase the attacker's cost structure.
 Empirical studies confirm that intelligence-driven SOC workflows cut mean time-to-detect and mean time-to-respond \cite{saeed_2023,mandiant_2024}.
-These effects violate the single-parameter assumption and invalidate the mechanical application of the $0.368\,vL$ rule.

-\paragraph{Two-parameter extension.} To model joint reductions in likelihood and size of loss, we follow Matsuura’s productivity-space representation \cite{matsuura_2008} and the generalization developed by Farrow and Szanton \cite{farrow_szanton_2015}.
-Let

-where $g(z)$ is the residual breach probability and $h(z)$ is a \emph{loss multiplier} scaling the baseline loss $L$.
-The firm’s problem becomes
+Because traditional economic models struggle to quantify this indirect leverage effect, this paper shifts from traditional control-based optimization toward a probabilistic risk-reduction model.